-Eunice Chung is Korean Language Lecturer in the Department of East Asian Languages and Cultures.
+Eunice Chung - Eunice Chung is Korean Language Lecturer in the Department of East Asian Languages and Cultures.
 She received her B.A. in English Education from Korea University, Seoul, Korea and M.A. in TESOL (Teaching English to Speakers of Other Languages) from Teachers College, Columbia University, NY.
 She has taught English as a second/foreign language in the K-12 setting and has been teaching Korean since 2010.
 Ms. Chung’s research interests include second language acquisition, instructional technology, language pedagogy, and interactive approaches in teaching.
 Prior to joining Columbia faculty in 2015, she has taught Korean at Boston University and at the University of Pennsylvania.

-Laurel Kendall is Chair of the Division of Anthropology and Curator in Charge of Asian Ethnographic Collections, American Museum of Natural History and Senior Research Scholar, Weatherhead East Asian Institute.
+Laurel Kendall - Laurel Kendall is Chair of the Division of Anthropology and Curator in Charge of Asian Ethnographic Collections, American Museum of Natural History and Senior Research Scholar, Weatherhead East Asian Institute.
 She received her Ph.D. in anthropology from Columbia University.
 Her publications on Korean culture and society include “God Pictures in Korean Contexts: The Acquisition and Meaning of Shaman Paintings” (University of Hawaii Press, 2015), “Shamans, Nostalgias, and the IMF: South Korean Popular Religion in Motion” (University of Hawaii Press, 2009), “Getting Married in Korea: Of Gender, Morality, and Modernity” (University of California Press, 1996), “The Life and Hard Times of a Korean Shaman: Of Tales and the Telling of Tales” (University of Hawaii Press, 1988) and “Shamans, Housewives, and Other Restless Spirits: Women in Korean Ritual Life” (University of Hawaii Press, 1985).
 She edited “Under Construction: The Gendering of Modernity, Class, and Consumption in the Republic of Korea” (University of Hawaii Press, 2001) and two other volumes related to Korea.
 She is President of the Association for Asian Studies 2016-2017.

-Jungwon Kim (Ph.D., Harvard) is King Sejong Assistant Professor of Korean Studies in the Humanities in the Department of East Asian Languages and Cultures.
+Jungwon Kim - Jungwon Kim (Ph.D., Harvard) is King Sejong Assistant Professor of Korean Studies in the Humanities in the Department of East Asian Languages and Cultures.
 She specializes in gender, family, and legal history of Chosŏn Korea (1392-1910).
 Her broad research interests include women’s writings, ritual and expression of emotion, crime and punishment, and the use of legal archives.
 She is currently completing a book manuscript, Negotiating Virtue: The Politics of Chastity and Social Power in Late Chosŏn Korea.
 Her recent publications include Wrongful Death: Selected Inquest Records from Nineteenth Century Korea (with Sun Joo Kim at Harvard, University of Washington Press, 2014); “You Must Avenge On My Behalf: Widow Chastity and Honor in Nineteenth-Century Korea”, Gender and History (forthcoming); “Chaste Suicide, Emotions, and Politics of Honour in Nineteenth-Century Korea,” in Honour, Violence, and Emotion: Historical Perspectives.
 She received her Ph.D. from Harvard University (2007), taught at the University of Illinois at Urbana-Champaign, and was a member of the School of Historical Studies at the Institute for Advanced Study in Princeton, NJ (2012-13) before coming to Columbia in 2013.

-Seong-Uk Kim is Il Hwan and Soon Ja Cho Visiting Assistant Professor of Korean Culture and Religion.
+Seong Uk Kim - Seong Uk Kim is Il Hwan and Soon Ja Cho Assistant Professor of Korean Culture and Religion.
 He received his Ph.D. in Korean Religions and Korean Buddhism with a subfield in East Asian religions and religious studies from the University of California, Los Angeles (2013).
 His research interest includes the intersections between Buddhism and other religions (Confucianism, folk religions, etc), as well as religion and politics in modern and pre-modern Korea; Buddhist transformation in the colonial and contemporary periods.
 He is currently completing a book manuscript, “Redefining Zen: Nineteenth Century Korean Zen Buddhism and Its Acculturation.”
 His publications include Korean Confucianization of Zen: Ch’oŭi Ŭisun’s (1786–1866) Affirmation of a Confucian Literati Approach to Buddhism in Late Chosŏn” (Acta Koreana, forthcoming in 2016); “The Zen Theory of Language: Linji Yixuan’s Teaching of “Three Statements, Three Mysteries, and Three Essentials” (Journal of the International Association of Buddhist Studies, 2015); “Three Places of Mind-Transmission: The Polemical Application of Mind-Transmission Stories in Korean Sŏn Buddhism” (Journal of the American Oriental Society, 2013).
 Before coming to Columbia, he worked as a postdoctoral fellow and lecturer at Washington University in St. Louis (2013-2014) and Harvard University (2014-2015), teaching “Buddhist Traditions,” “Introduction to Korean Religions,” and “Theories and Methods in the Study of Religion.”

-Beom Lee is Korean Language Lecturer in the Department of East Asian Languages and Cultures.
+Beom Lee - Beom Lee is Korean Language Lecturer in the Department of East Asian Languages and Cultures.
 He received his B.A.
 (1988) and M.A.
 (1990) in sociology from Hanyang University, Seoul, Korea, and earned an M.A.
 (2002) and Ed.M.
 (2005) in Instructional Technology and Media, specialized in second language learning with multimedia, from Teachers College, Columbia University.
 In Korea, he taught philosophy, history, and culture of Korea and English in the Republic of Korea Army as a military officer in education and psychological warfare.
 He also worked for Hyundai Construction and Engineering Company as an assistant project manager.
 Beom Lee joined Columbia faculty in 2005 and has taught Introductory, First Year and Fifth Year Korean.
 He has also developed online Korean language resources for First and Second Year Korean with his colleagues.
 His research interests include computer/mobile-based language instruction and language learning in cognitive science.

-Joel Wit is a Senior Research Scholar at Weatherhead East Asian Institute with a focus on U.S.-North Korea Relations and Foreign Policy.
+Joel Wit - Joel Wit is a Senior Research Scholar at Weatherhead East Asian Institute with a focus on U.S.-North Korea Relations and Foreign Policy.
 He served as Senior Advisor to Ambassador Robert L. Galluci from 1993 to 1995, where he developed strategies to help resolve the crisis over North Korea’s weapons program, and as Coordinator for the U.S.-North Korea Agreed Framework from 1995 to 1999, where he was the official in charge of implementation.
 Prior to his efforts on the Agreed Framework, Wit was assigned to the State Department’s Office of Strategic Nuclear Policy, where he was responsible for U.S. policy on a range of issues related to nuclear arms control and weapons proliferation.
 Wit was a Guest Scholar at the Brookings Institute from 1999 to 2001, and is currently a Senior Fellow of the International Security Program, Center for Strategic and International Studies.
 He has published numerous articles on Northeast Asian security issues and is coauthor of Going Critical: The First North Korean Nuclear Crisis (Brookings Institution Press, 2004).
 Currently, he is a Visiting Fellow at the US-Korea Institute, Johns Hopkins School of Advanced International Studies.
 Wit received his BA from Bucknell University and his MIA from Columbia University.

-Hyunkyu Yi is Korean Language Lecturer in the Department of East Asian Languages and Cultures.
+Hyunkyu Yi - Hyunkyu Yi is Senior Korean Language Lecturer in the Department of East Asian Languages and Cultures.
 He received his B.A. in history from Yonsei University (1982), Seoul, Korea, and received his M.A in East Asian history from Graduate School of Yonsei University (1987).
 He taught Korean at Korean Language Institute in Yonsei University from 1988 to 1996.
 Hyunkyu Yi joined Columbia faculty in 1996.
 His publication includes Korean Language 1 & 2 -Easy to Learn, co-authored with others, Korean Language Center in New York, (New York, 2000 & 2003) and media instructional material includes Online Listening Comprehension in Korean, (Columbia University).